 In front of your mic, practice reading the script aloud a few times to achieve the right emphasis, speed, and flow.
 Now you’re ready to record.

-You can listen to innumerable demos online on our Voice Actor pages, and check out who’s currently thriving by taking a look at the site’s Top 100 Favorites, New Voices, Recently Hired, or Most Listens.
+You can listen to countless demos online on our Voice Actor pages, and check out who’s currently thriving by taking a look at the site’s Top 100 Favorites, New Voices, Recently Hired, or Most Listens.

 We also encourage that you record yourself delivering a read of our sample scripts for your voice over demo.
 We have an abundant archive of original samples scripts that are formatted exactly like a job posting that would appear on Voices.com, and they cover a wide range of voice over categories.
 Our sample scripts are royalty-free and completely free for you to use!